waikato-datamining/simple-directory-chooser/README.md

 # simple-directory-chooser
 Simple Java swing widgets for selecting directories, more intuitive than using the JFileChooser dialog.

+By default, only a single directory can be selected, but this can be changed by calling the `setMultiSelectionEnabled(boolean)` method.
+Whether the returned directories are in order of selection or alphabetically ordered can be influenced with `setSortSelectedDirectories(boolean)`.

 ## Widgets

 * `nz.ac.waikato.cms.adams.simpledirectorychooser.SimpleDirectoryChooserPanel` - panel that displays the